Effective Message Hiding with Order-Preserving Mechanisms: Introduction

 \section{Introduction}

-Image steganography is a technique that conceals confidential information within a publicly accessible image~\cite{mielikainen2006lsb,pevny2010using,zhang2019steganogan,tan2021channel}.In this study, we focus on message hiding.
+Image steganography is a technique that conceals confidential information within a publicly accessible image ~\cite{mielikainen2006lsb,pevny2010using,zhang2019steganogan,tan2021channel}.
+In this study, we focus on message hiding.
 It has a wide range of applications such as copy-right protection, light field messaging~\cite{Wengrowski2019lfm}, virtual reality and augmented reality applications~\cite{2019stegastamp} and face anonymization~\cite{kishore2021fixed}.
 The goal of it is embedding secret message bits within a cover image to produce a new image (called stego image).
-Ensuring a balanced trade-off among message capacity, recovery accuracy, and imperceptibility is the core task.
-More concretely, message capacity is measured by bits per pixel (BPP).
+Ensuring a balanced trade-off among message capacity, recovery accuracy, and imperceptibility is the task's core.
+Generally, message capacity is measured by bits per pixel (BPP).
 Recovery accuracy indicates the message fidelity after being processed by these methods.
 Imperceptibility is minimizing the perceptible differences between the cover image and the stego image.
-It's usually measured by the image quality metrics such as peak signal-to-noise ratio (PSNR) and structural similarity index (SSIM)~\cite{wang2004image}.

 Traditional message hiding methods often rely on heuristic approaches, such as the Least Significant Bit method~\cite{mielikainen2006lsb}, which modifies individual pixels of a digital image to conceal message bits.
-Recently, with the advancements of deep learning, Convolutional Neural Network (CNN) based methods have significantly improved the message capacity and imperceptibility~\cite{zhang2019steganogan,yu2020attention,tan2021channel,wei2022generative,yin2023anti}.
-These methods involve aligning and concatenating message bits with the cover image in a spatial manner while utilizing CNNs to seamlessly integrate the message and image.
+Recently, with the advancements of deep learning, latest methods have significantly improved the message capacity and imperceptibility~\cite{zhang2019steganogan,yu2020attention,tan2021channel,wei2022generative,yin2023anti}.
+These methods involve aligning and concatenating message bits with the cover image in a spatial manner while utilizing Convolutional Neural Network (CNN) to seamlessly integrate the message and image.